RenatFakhrutdinov/check_vpn_connection/README.md

 A simple and lightweight Flutter package that lets you define VPN connection status on your devices.

-> Note that this plugin is in the early stages of development and has been poorly tested.
+> Note this plugin is in the early stages of development and has been poorly tested.
 You can use the plugin at your own risk.

 ## How to use